danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ![slack app oauth allow](../images/slack-app-oauth-allow.png "slack app oauth allow")

-Clicking the "Allow" button will make Slack redirect back to the Rails app, at the ngrok forwarding address we setup in the Slack UI [earlier when defining our app](../rails-slack-app-part1#create-slack-app).
+Clicking the "Allow" button will make Slack redirect back to the Rails app, at the ngrok forwarding address we setup in the Slack UI [earlier when defining our app](../rails-slack-app-part1-oauth#create-slack-app).
 The URL will look as shown below.
-The important piece of information here is the `code` parameter, which we will need to exchange for an OAuth token shortly:
+The important piece of information here is the `code` parameter, which we will need to exchange for an OAuth token:

 ```
 https://your-ngrok-address.ngrok-free.app/